 What are the symptoms of an enlarged prostate in dogs?

-However, the exact symptoms can vary greatly depending on the dog, disease, and severity of the condition.
+Please note that the exact symptoms of an enlarged prostate can vary greatly depending on the dog, disease, and severity of the condition.
 Some dogs may be asymptomatic while others are gravely ill.

 How will my vet find the reason for my dog’s enlarged prostate?

-If your dog is showing any of the signs we just discussed, it is best to make an appointment with your vet.
-During that visit, or if your vet is evaluating your dog’s prostate at a wellness visit, he or she will probably start by performing a digital rectal exam to assess the size and shape of the prostate.
+During the vet visit for a symptomatic dog, or if your vet is evaluating your dog’s prostate at a wellness visit, he or she will probably start by performing a digital rectal exam to assess the size and shape of the prostate.
 This is a quick and easy way to confirm prostatic enlargement for many dogs.
 However, it is a bit trickier for large and giant breeds since their size means the prostate is further away from the anus.

 If the vet needs to gather more information about the prostate, he or she may recommend some imaging.
 This may involve an X-ray to confirm prostate enlargement, look at the overall shape of the prostate, and screen for cancer spread.
 Or the vet may suggest an abdominal ultrasound, which is especially useful for detecting prostatic abscesses, cysts, or tumors.